TheScriptingGuy/docker-azure-spark/README.md

 Optional:
 Check if the docker compose file works as expected

+### Docker Hub

+For every Fabric Runtime release, I have created a docker image which can be pulled from docker hub.
+You can find the project here https://hub.docker.com/repository/docker/portablespark/docker-azure-spark/general

 ### Run the Dev Container

 1. Open the project in vscode